Further Reading About Systemic Constellations

 - Family Constellations: Basic Principles and Procedures, by Jakob Robert Schneider.
 It's published by Carl-Auer in Germany.
 Available from Amazon and other booksellers.

 - Even if it Costs Me My Life, by Stephan Hausner, also published by Carl-Auer.
 Available from Amazon and other booksellers.
+This book has loads of case studies in it.
+One of the most fascinating books about constellation and illness and pain.

 There are other lovely books, and these two by my teacher, Francesca Mason-Boring, are especially beautiful.
 The first one describes her personal journey to constellation work, and the ways in which the Knowing Field is part of everyday Native life.
 The second has many constellations-as-ceremony: